UI/UX DesignWebsite DevelopmentReno Platforms2025

 Heritage Color Palette

-Champagne gold, ivory, and charcoal drawn from the monument's marble surfaces and Mughal ornamentation.
-Gold accents honor the venue's royal heritage without overwhelming the composition.
+Champagne gold, ivory, and charcoal pulled directly from the monument's marble surfaces and Mughal detailing.
+Gold accents nod to the venue's history without taking over the composition.

 Typography